 The York County School Division Honors Program is designed to provide students in grades 8-12 with the opportunity to complete a rigorous academic program.

-Eligible students choosing to participate in this program are required to complete courses prescribed by the Honors Program, maintain a specified Grade Point Average and complete 20 hours of community service outside of school.
-For going beyond the state's requirements for an Advanced Studies Diploma, students who successfully complete the Honors Program will be recognized with the Honors Seal on their diplomas.
+Eligible students choosing to participate in this program are required to complete courses prescribed by the Honors Program, maintain a specified Grade Point Average (GPA), and complete 20 hours of community service outside of school.
+For going beyond the state's requirements for an Advanced Studies Diploma, students who successfully complete the Honors Program will be recognized with the Honors Program Seal on their diplomas.

 After grade 8, only students who transfer into York County from other school divisions are eligible to enter the Honors Program.
 Transfer students must be able to demonstrate that they have taken comparable courses and that they have met grade requirements in order to participate in the program.